FIELD TRIP

 Ásmundur Sveinsson

 Went to Reykjavík Art Museum.
-The ticket got me into two other locations within 24 hours, so I hopped on a scooter to Ásmundarsafn an hour before closing.
+The ticket got me into two other locations, so I hopped on a scooter to Ásmundarsafn an hour before closing.
 It was my favourite.

 Ásmundur Sveinsson designed, lived, and worked in the house.
 The exhibition was called Wonderland, his work shown with contemporary artist Halldór Ásgeirsson.